 Buprenorphine is a semi-synthetic opioid that partially activates receptors in the brain that crave opioids.
 Doses are set to give addicts enough medication not to feel the symptoms of withdrawal but also not enough to feel high.
 The medications, called agonists, have been studied for decades and found to be effective when used in conjunction with treatment.

-Suboxone, a brand of the medication, also includes naloxone to prevent tampering and abuse.
-It is among the most prescribed versions of this medication in the country.
+Suboxone, a brand of the medication that also includes a naloxone component, an opioid antagonist, to prevent tampering and abuse.
+It is a partial opioid agonist and is among the most prescribed versions of this medication in the country.
 First approved by the FDA for use to treat opioid addiction in 2002, buprenorphine-based medications are most often taken as pills or films that dissolve under the tongue or inside the cheek.

 Recently, the FDA cautiously approved a longer-acting version of buprenorphine that can be placed under the skin to release a steady dose of the medication for up to six months for patients who have done well and have been put on smaller doses of the medication.

-In the treatment world, the discussion of suboxone vs methadone is raised often.
+In the treatment world, the discussion of methadone and suboxone is raised often.
 There are some differences worthy of consideration.
 First, methadone is the oldest and most proven opioid addiction treatment medication.
 The opioid-based medication helps a person to maintain a safer level of opioids in their body to prevent the shock of withdrawal or incessant cravings.

 Medicaid pays a slightly lower negotiated price, though the exact amount is confidential.
 In a recent report, Ohio Medicaid paid more than $38 million dollars for Vivitrol prescriptions to treat opioid addiction.
 The pill version of naltrexone is far less costly, at roughly $70 a month.
-It has to be taken daily and is most use for those with addictions very motivated to be sober.
+It has to be taken daily and is mostly used for those with addictions very motivated to be sober.

 Methadone’s cost is low, generally a few dollars per dose.
-However, the costs of daily visits to receive the medicine, additional case management and counseling bumps the cost to between $10 and $20 per day.
+However, the costs of daily visits to receive the medicine, additional case management, and counseling bump the cost to between $10 and $20 per day.
 In one state, Medicaid paid $21 million in 2016 for treatment with methadone to the state’s certified programs.
 Often, individuals not covered by insurance pay cash for daily visits.

 Pros and Cons: Vivitrol vs. Methadone vs. Suboxone